-Many people may see leadership as something that is connected to a top-down hierarchy.
-This is a logical way of looking at leadership; after all, we often use the term in that way.
-A CEO leads a company, a prime minister leads his cabinet, an officer leads his troops.
-The way we use words, leads us to a perception we have about the meaning of a word.
+Leadership is often seen as something that is connected to a top-down hierarchy.
+This is a logical way of looking at leadership; after all, we often use the term leadership to reflect this.
+A CEO leads a company, a prime minister leads the cabinet, an officer leads the troops.
+The way we use words, creates the way we perceive its meaning.

-There is more to leadership than just the hierarchical way of leading.
-Leadership is a behavior that we all show and accept, some more consistently than others.
-We are all leaders in the areas where we are confident.
-You are a leader in your profession; you lead yourself, your colleagues, your customers, your partners in your work.
+However, there is more to leadership than just the hierarchical way of leading.
+Leadership is a behaviour that we all display and accept, some more consistently than others.
+We are all leaders in the areas where we feel confident.
+You are a leader in your profession; you lead yourself, your colleagues, your customers and your partners in your work.
 You are a leader at home and among your friends.
-During other moments you will allow yourself to be led by others and you will accept their leadership in certain areas.
+During other moments, you allow yourself to be led by others and you also accept their leadership in certain areas.

 Proactively allowing someone else to lead the way is also an act of leadership.

 When it comes to personal behaviours and characteristics you always have to lead yourself.
 In these situations it can never be the other person.
 Think about habits like integrity, honesty, trustworthiness; you will need to lead in a positive way and demonstrate your integrity, your honesty and your trustworthiness.
 There are ineffective habits that hold us back too.
 In his book “What Got You Here Won’t Get You There”* Marshall Goldsmith describes twenty ineffective habits that hold leaders back from being more effective.
 Have a look at this list and see which ones you are guilty of, or better still, ask your significant other for an honest observation.
 Then, pick one or two habits you want to change, once you’ve done this, you’ll be off on your own personal leadership development journey.